kissen/fmajor/README.md

 		$ htpasswd -n -B -C 12 "" | tr -d ':\n'

-   and you will be prompted for the passphrase.
+   and you will be prompted for the password.
 The hash is printed to `stdout`.

    Then open `/etc/fmajor.conf` with a text editor and edit section